Minnesota Woman Suffrage Memorial: Nanny Mattson Jaeger

 Jaeger (1859–1938) was the president of the Political Equality Club of Minneapolis and the Minnesota Scandinavian Woman Suffrage Association.

 Bertha Berglin Moller

 Moller (1888–unknown) served as secretary of the Minnesota branch of the National Woman's Party and demonstrated at the White House and the Capitol.
 She was arrested 11 times and led a hunger strike in jail after one arrest.

 Julia Bullard Nelson

 Nelson (1842–1914) was a founder of the MWSA and president from 1890 to 1896, and vice-president of the state Women's Christian Temperance Union from 1889 to 1890.

 Emily Gilman Noyes

-Notes (1854–1930) was an influential supporter of suffrage from St. Paul who helped found the Woman's Welfare League in 1912, and served as its first president.
+Noyes (1854–1930) was an influential supporter of suffrage from St. Paul who helped found the Woman's Welfare League in 1912, and served as its first president.
 She was also a vice-president of the MWSA, a founding member of the Ramsey County League of Women Voters and, in 1930, was one of six Minnesota women named to the honor roll of the National League of Women Voters.